 Adding Nodes to Kubernetes Cluster When Traffic Grew

-Our traffic has been growing steadily.
+Our traffic has been climbing.
 Started the year at about 1000 requests/minute, now we're at 1400.
 CPU usage on worker nodes went from 50% average to 75%.

 Time to add capacity.
-Ordered 2 more Hetzner dedicated servers and joined them to the Kubernetes cluster.
+I ordered 2 more Hetzner dedicated servers and joined them to the Kubernetes cluster.

-- 2 hours waiting for servers to be ready
+• 2 hours waiting for servers to be ready (went and got coffee)

-- 1 hour to install Kubernetes and join cluster
+• 1 hour to install Kubernetes and join the cluster

 When to scale

-We monitor node CPU and memory usage.
-Added capacity when:
+We monitor node CPU and memory.
+I decided to add capacity when:

-- Average CPU > 70% for more than a week
+• Average CPU stayed above 70% for more than a week

-Could wait longer, but adding nodes proactively is less stressful than doing it during an incident.
+Could have waited longer, but adding nodes before things get tight is way less stressful than doing it during an outage.

 Ordering Hetzner servers

-Logged into Hetzner Robot, ordered 2 × AX42:
+Logged into Hetzner Robot, ordered 2 x AX42:

-Selected same datacenter (fsn1) as existing nodes for lower latency.
+I picked the same datacenter (fsn1) as our existing nodes to keep latency low.

-Servers provisioned in about 30 minutes.
-Received email with SSH root password.
+Servers were ready in about 30 minutes.
+Got an email with the SSH root password.

 Initial server setup